cacjs/cac/README.md

 Create a command instance.

-The option also accepts a third argument `config` for addtional command config:
+The option also accepts a third argument `config` for additional command config:

 - `config.allowUnknownOptions`: `boolean` Allow unknown options in this command.
 - `config.ignoreOptionDefaultValue`: `boolean` Don't use the options's default value in parsed options, only display them in help message.